 This pasta salad is great for meal prep.
 If you’re wondering how long this pasta salad is good for, it keeps well if stored and used properly.
 Store in airtight containers so it doesn’t absorb flavors from other foods in the fridge.
 Follow the instructions below and you’ll be fine!

 - This salad lasts for about 3 to 4 days in the fridge, so it’s a perfect recipe for making ahead.
 It actually tastes better the next day.
 I like to call it “the potluck pasta salad.”
-(Similar to the easy Indian chickpea salad.)
+(Similar to the easy Indian chickpea salad)

 - Cook the pasta al dente.

 - Reserve about 3 to 4 tablespoons of the dressing and add just before serving.
 This will help keep the pasta salad moist since it tends to get dry when refrigerated.

 - Do the same for leftovers. (always reserve some dressing, the dressing keeps for a week so even if you have leftover dressing, it can be used for another salad!)

 - It keeps for 2 months in the fridge, though the texture may not be the same.
 You can preserve the texture if you store the dressing separately.